How to use Augmented Reality for PR

 Ready to AR your way into the press?

-If you really want to wow your customers and the media, augmented reality is a great way to do it.
-There are lots of creative ways you can use it to add value.
-And I can help you come up with a winning campaign to support it.
-Give me a call now.
+If you really want to wow your customers and the media, augmented reality is a great way to do it, and there are lots of creative ways you can use it to add value.